mschlech/SoundCloudWallpaper/README.md

 # Screenshots on a low end aldi mobile
 ![HomeScreen](https://github.com/mschlech/SoundCloudWallpaper/raw/master/pics/soundcloudwallpaper1.png)
-A homescreen wiht the livewallpaper
+A homescreen with the livewallpaper
-![HomeScreen surfing on soundcloud wave](https://github.com/mschlech/SoundCloudWallpaper/raw/master/pics/soundcloudpressbelowTitle.png) tapping on the title rotates the title, taping on the track owner fetches randomly the next track.
+![HomeScreen surfing on soundcloud wave](https://github.com/mschlech/SoundCloudWallpaper/raw/master/pics/soundcloudpressbelowTitle.png)
+Tapping on the title rotates the title, tapping on the track owner fetches randomly the next track.
 Double tap invokes a mimetype referenced app(like soundcloud app or browser)

 ## Dependencies